MaksimDzhangirov/backendBankExample/docs/part33-eng.md

 company, an association, or a public body.
 In my case, it's a person.
 Therefore, in the next 2 fields, I'm gonna fill in my first and last name.
 Then my personal email address and my phone number.
-I also need to provide my address in this box.
+I also need to provide my address in this box `Address 1`.
 Then the country, the city, and finally, the postal code.
 At the bottom, there's an option for privacy protection.
 If it's enabled, some of your contact details will be hidden from the public.
 Alright, let's continue!